-One of the most fulfilling things ROTOM friend Sherry Skinner says she has ever done, was to visit ROTOM grannies and grandpas in Ethiopia.
+One of the most fulfilling and encouraging things ROTOM friend Sherry Skinner says she has ever done, was to visit the ROTOM grannies and grandpas in Ethiopia.

 Sherry, a sponsor to several seniors in Ethiopia, says that each one is special in a different way.
 “Each senior touched my heart within minutes of our meeting.
 Some visits were funny, some were touching, and some quite serious once we learned the individual circumstances that each of these precious seniors faced.”
-She continues, saying it is humbling because I do not have the strength to endure what they do on a daily basis.
-And in each one, the love and gratitude they showered on me, uplifts me like nothing else.
+She added that “it is humbling because I do not have the strength to endure what they do on a daily basis.
+And in each one, the love and gratitude they showered on me, uplifts me like nothing else.”

-Her’s is a story of passion and commitment to meeting the spiritual, social and physical needs of the elderly in our ministry.
-Because of these traits like Sherry’s and others, our seniors are standing firm.
+Her’s is a story of passion and commitment and helps meet the spiritual, social and physical needs of the elderly in our ministry.
+Because of the traits like Sherry’s and others, our seniors are standing firm.
 We are grateful for making it possible and to be on this journey with you!

 “I am so blessed to participate in this ministry.
 I have gained family, made friends and found a spiritual purpose previously unknown to me.
 In ROTOM I have found my real focus and am so fulfilled when I am able to help the poor and widows as our Lord and Savior commanded us.
 This is true religion, not just sitting in a pew each week.
 I wish everyone was able to go and visit these precious grannies and grandpas and see how we can do God’s work in a way that blesses them and us,” Sherry concludes.

 Learn to do good; seek justice, correct oppression; bring justice to the fatherless, and plead the widow’s cause.
 Isaiah 1:17, ESV